sofn-xyz/mailing/README.md

 ## ●&nbsp;&nbsp;&nbsp;Why?

 We love good emails.
 Usage metrics imply that a lot of people do.
 But every web developer I've ever met hates making them.
-So, we're trying to make coding them easy.
+So, we want to make coding them easy.

 <br/>

 ## ●&nbsp;&nbsp;&nbsp;Setup

-1. Install mailing in your package.json with yarn or npm.
-[TODO]
+1. Install mailing-core in your package.json with yarn or npm:

-`npm install mailing mjml mjml-react` or `yarn add mailing mjml mjml-react`
+`npm install --save mailing-core mjml mjml-react` or `yarn add mailing-core mjml mjml-react`

-2. Install the mailing cli tool as a dev dependency [TODO]
+2. Install the mailing cli tool as a dev dependency:

-`npm install --save-dev mailing/cli` or `yarn add mailing cli --dev`
+`npm install --save-dev mailing` or `yarn add mailing --dev`

 3. Scaffold your `email` directory with `mailing init`.
 [WORKS]